swissarmychainsaw/now-playing/docs/Comprehensive_Requirements.md

 ### 1.2 Project Overview
 The application integrates with The Movie Database (TMDb) to provide movie information, streaming availability, and personalized recommendations.
 It offers a clean, responsive interface for browsing, searching, and interacting with movie content.

+### 1.2.1 Authentication and Access Control

+The application uses Google Authentication via Firebase as the sole method for user login.
+No other authentication providers (e.g. email/password, phone) are enabled.
+Implementation Overview

+    Google-only Sign-In is enforced via Firebase Auth.

+    On first login, a user profile is created and may be extended in Firestore.

+    Authentication state is tracked globally and governs access to app routes.

+    Sessions persist using Firebase’s native token and refresh system.

+Authenticated Pages

+The following pages require the user to be signed in:

+    Landing Page (Main Recommendation View): Users enter a favorite movie and receive recommendations.

+    Movie Detail Page: Provides detailed metadata about a selected movie.

+    User Ratings Page: Displays all movies the user has interacted with via thumbs up/down.

+Unauthenticated Pages

+The following pages do not require authentication:

+    Test Pages (e.g. /test-cards, /test-layouts): Used during development for previewing components such as movie cards or layout structure.

+    404 / Fallback Page: Displayed for unknown routes.

+Route Access Diagram

+graph TD
+    A[Google Sign-In Page] --> B[Landing Page<br>(Recommendations)]
+    B --> C[Movie Detail Page]
+    B --> D[User Ratings Page]

+    subgraph Public Pages (No Auth)
+        E[Test Pages<br>/test-cards, /test-layouts]
+        F[404 / Fallback Page]
+    end
+Firestore & Storage Usage

+    Cloud Firestore is used to store user profile data and movie interaction history.

+    Each user’s data lives under /users/{uid}/ratings, keyed by their Firebase Auth uid Stack Overflow
+    .

+    Security rules enforce that a user can only read or write their own data:

+match /users/{userId}/ratings/{doc} {
+  allow read, write: if request.auth != null && request.auth.uid == userId;
+}

+Firebase Storage (if used)

+    For any uploaded assets (e.g. custom images), files are stored in Firebase Storage (backed by Google Cloud Storage).

+    Access is strictly controlled via Firebase Storage Security Rules, ensuring only authenticated users can read/write their own files
+    Firebase+1firebase.blog+1
+    .

+Best Practices & Compliance

+    Avoid placing sensitive data in document IDs or field names (e.g. don’t stringify email within doc IDs) Firebase
+    .

+    Follow Firebase best practices: test security rules regularly, use staging vs production projects, and limit production data access to core team members
+    MoldStud
+    .

+### 1.2.2 Deployment Environment
+Hosting via Google

+    The app is deployed using Firebase Hosting, powered by Google Cloud Platform (GCP).

+    Hosting provides zero-config SSL, global CDN distribution, and optional serverless support (e.g., Cloud Functions or Cloud Run backends)
+    Firebase
+    .

+    Deployment is managed via firebase.json and optionally automated via Cloud Build triggers connected to your GitHub repo cloud.google.com
+    .

+Regional Considerations

+    Database and storage resources are provisioned in a specific geographic region or multi-region (e.g. us-west1, us-central1) to balance latency, availability, and cost cloud.google.com
+    .

+    The chosen region should match your primary user base and ensure compliance with residency or performance requirements.

+Google Authentication & Data Storage
+1. Authentication Flow
+Provider: Google OAuth via Firebase Authentication
+Implementation:
+Users sign in using their Google accounts via a popup Authentication state is managed by Firebase Auth
+The app listens for auth state changes to update the UI accordingly
+2. User Data Storage
+Database: Firestore (NoSQL database)
+Collection: users
+Document Structure:
+Document ID: User's UID from Firebase Auth
+Fields:
+likes
+: Array of movie IDs the user has liked
+dislikes: Array of movie IDs the user has disliked
+lastUpdated: Timestamp of the last update
+3. Data Usage Across Pages
+a) Login Page (/login)
+Handles Google sign-in
+Creates/updates user document in Firestore upon first sign-in Stores basic user info (email, display name) from Google profile
+b) Landing Page (/)
+Displays personalized movie recommendations
+Uses user's
+likes
+ and dislikes to filter and sort content
+Shows "For You" tab with personalized recommendations
+c) Movie Details Page (/movie/:id)
+Shows like/dislike buttons
+Updates user's preferences in real-time
+Saves changes to Firestore
+d) Liked Movies Page (/liked)
+Displays all movies the user has liked
+Pulls data from the user's
+likes
+ array
+Allows removing likes
+4. Data Flow
+User signs in with Google
+App creates/loads user document in Firestore
+User interactions (likes/dislikes) update local state Changes are synced to Firestore
+Other components listen for changes and update UI accordingly
+5. Security
+Firestore Security Rules should be implemented to ensure users can only read/write their own data Authentication state is managed by Firebase Auth Sensitive operations require an authenticated user
+6. Dependencies
+Firebase Authentication (for Google sign-in)
+Firestore (for storing user preferences)
+React Context API (for state management)
+7. Important Considerations
+The app uses optimistic UI updates for better user experience Error handling is in place for failed operations
+User preferences are synced across devices in real-time The app handles offline scenarios gracefully
+This architecture ensures a seamless user experience while maintaining data consistency across the application.

 ## 2. User Interface Requirements

 ### 2.1 Landing Page